Help students build research skills

 - Student salary of at least $2,000 for the summer (students are expected to work 20 hrs./week)

-- Supplies and equipment related to the research/creative project
+- Supplies, equipment, software, or materials related to the research/creative project

 - Student travel to conduct survey research or related activities – not travel for conferences

-Please contact Lisa Kath ([email protected]) or if you have any questions or desire additional information.
+Please contact Dr. Lisa Kath, Director of Undergraduate Research and Creative Activities ([email protected]), if you have any questions or would like additional information.